British Wildlife of the Week

-Female house spiders are larger, live significantly longer, and are more sedentary than the males.
+Female house spiders are larger, live significantly longer, and are more sedentary than males.
 Seldom seen, they may even stay in the same flat, sheet-like web complex throughout their adult life.
 Males, however, are more dispersive, and in late summer and early autumn, their romantic wanderings around the house in search of females means they are much more likely to be spotted by us.

 For some people, this time of year is the start of an eight-legged nightmare.
-No matter how good they are at catching flies, mosquitoes and cockroaches, many people just do not like spiders.
+No matter how good they are at catching flies, mosquitoes and cockroaches, many people simply do not like spiders.
 But the next time you encounter one of these creatures in your house, just remember that it’s perfectly harmless and that it’s most likely a lonely, amorous male looking for love.

 In the next British Wildlife of the Week, we’ll be looking at an alien bird that, at this time of year, outweighs all of our native birds put together – the common pheasant.